joshed-io/reveal-hugo/README.md

 Hola.
 ```

-The only requirement is to demarcate slides with `---` surrounded by newlines.
+Just use `---` to split content into different slides.

 ## Demo

-Visit [https://dzello.com/reveal-hugo/](https://dzello.com/reveal-hugo/) to see a presentation created with this theme.
-You can also check out this exact repository [deployed to Netlify](https://reveal-hugo.netlify.com/).
+Visit [https://dzello.com/reveal-hugo/](https://dzello.com/reveal-hugo/) to see a presentation created with this theme and learn more about what you can do.

-## Usage
+## Tutorial

+You should be able to complete this section with no prior knowledge of Hugo or Reveal.js.
+At the end, you'll have a working presentation with instant reloading.

 ### Create your first presentation